AlfrescoArchive/alfresco-anaxes-shipyard/docs/running-a-cluster.md

 *Notes*:

-1. Features that require a Cloud Provider will not work in Minikube. (e.g. LoadBalancers)
+* Features that require a Cloud Provider will not work in Minikube. (e.g. LoadBalancers)
-1. Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.
+* Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.

 *Useful resource*: [Running Kubernetes Locally via Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/).

-## In AWS via Kops
+# In AWS via Kops

-### Download Tools for AWS Deployment
+## Download Tools for AWS Deployment

-1. Install prerequisites for `kops`
+1. Install prerequisites for `kops`.

     a.
 [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)